ben-grande/qusal/salt/sys-ssh-agent/README.md

 A centralized SSH server is very useful not only for keeping your private keys safe, but also for keeping your workflow organized.
-You can delete qubes that are SSH clients without loosing access to your remote server, because the authentication keys are on the sys-ssh-agent server, your client qube should only hold the SSH configuration, which can be reconstructed.
+You can delete qubes that are SSH clients without losing access to your remote server, because the authentication keys are on the sys-ssh-agent server, your client qube should only hold the SSH configuration, which can be reconstructed.